D3-FC/webstorm-bug-report/README.md

 --

 Very nice to see support of `@` src alias.
 But very strange to see, that autoimport with this alias works not always.
-For example: It work perfect in .ts files.
-But does not works in .vue files.
+For example: It works perfect in .ts files (https://i.imgur.com/587Mbve.gifv).
+But does not works in .vue files (https://i.imgur.com/gT0BLCq.gifv).

 here is example: